 - Do I spend too much time thinking about food, arguing with myself about whether or what to eat, planning the next diet or exercise cure, or counting calories?

-If you have answered “yes” to several of these questions, you may have a problem with compulsive eating.
+If you have answered “yes” to several of these questions, you may be a compulsive eater.
 The good news is that there is a solution!
 If you’d like to talk with an OA member, leave a message on our hotline: 612-377-1600.
 You can also download the free pamphlet, “Where Do I Start: Everything a Newcomer Needs to Know.”